okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

   to be duplicated to communities of interest.
 If you have river level monitoring data available, then your data may appear in a catalogue for hydrologists.
-* Ensure that access is equitible.
-Do not create a priviledged level of access for officials or tenured researchers.
+* Ensure that access is equitable.
+Do not create a privileged level of access for officials or tenured researchers.
 This will cause resentment and ultimately undermine the goals that you are seeking to achive.